Messerschmitt Me 321 Gigant: Design

 The Me 321 was fitted with a jettisonable undercarriage comprising two Bf 109 mainwheels at the front and two Junkers Ju 90 main wheels at the rear and was intended to land on four extendable skids.

-The first flight of the prototype Me 321 V1 took place on 25 February 1941, towed into the air by a Ju 90.
+The first flight of the prototype Me 321 V1 took place on 25 February 1941, towed into the air by a Junkers Ju 90.
 It was piloted by Messerschmitt test pilot Karl Baur, and carried 3 tonnes (3 tons) of ballast.
 Baur reported that the controls were heavy and responses sluggish.
 They decided to enlarge the cockpit to accommodate a co-pilot and radio operator, and dual controls were fitted.
 Electric servo motors were also fitted to assist in moving the huge trailing edge flaps and further tests caused a braking parachute to also be added.

 The test flights were plagued by take-off difficulties, since the Junkers Ju 90 was not powerful enough, and as an interim measure three Bf 110 heavy fighters were used, in a so-called Troikaschlepp, with the trio of twin-engined fighters taking off together in a V formation.
 This was a highly dangerous manoeuvre and Ernst Udet asked Ernst Heinkel to come up with a better aerial towing method.
 Heinkel responded by creating the Heinkel He 111Z Zwilling (Twins), which combined two He 111 aircraft through the use of a new "center" wing section with a fifth engine added.
 Underwing-mount, liquid monopropellant Walter HWK 109-500 Starthilfe rocket-assisted take-off booster units were also used to assist take-off from rough fields.